HajraShahab/mywebsite/README.md

     For styling use style={{ color: 'red' }} tag // this is actual css for css https://www.w3schools.com/

-    for Typography use props (properties) `variant` as specefied in material ui docs
+    for Typography use props (properties) `variant` as specified in material ui docs